PrestaShop/prestashop.github.io/news/_posts/2019-23-01-resilient-php-applications.md

 ## Introducing the PrestaShop Circuit Breaker library

-The [Circuit Breaker](https://martinfowler.com/bliki/CircuitBreaker.html) design pattern provides strategies and functions to manage the unavailability of the third party services.
+The [Circuit Breaker](https://martinfowler.com/bliki/CircuitBreaker.html) design pattern provides strategies and functions to manage the unavailability of the third-party services.

 The idea behind the circuit breaker is very simple: